traveldevel/iothub-ro/README.md

 Hot Store - Mongo DB (TO DO in version 0.1)

+Backend APIs for front end - Node.js REST (TO DO in version 0.1)

 Cold Store - Hadoop HDFS (TO DO in version 0.2)

 Event Processing - Node.js app that checks (TO DO in version 0.3)

-Frontend web app - UI5
+Frontend web app - UI5 (TO DO in version 0.4)

-Backend APIs for front end - Node.js REST

 # Kafka Topics (for each Project specific to a Tenant of a Landscape)